Lisanju/Lisanju/README.md

 After all, what is formal semantics?

 Formal semantics is a field of theoretical linguistics which provides mathematical formalizations for the meaning of natural language expressions.
-I like studying topics related to (anti-)comitativity (such as comitatives and exclusives modifiers, like 'alone' and 'só') and expressive meanings (such as honorifics and slurs, like 'いらっしゃる' and 'pra caralho').
+I like studying topics related to (anti-)comitativity (such as comitatives modifiers, like 'alone' and 'sozinho') and expressive meanings (such as honorifics and slurs, like 'いらっしゃる' and 'pra caralho').

 The theory of formal semantics can be implemented computationally, which means that the theory can also be expressed as running code rather than just mathematical formalizations.